vurentjie/krita_ui_tweaks/README.md

 If the latest version has any issues, you can download an older version.

 - [v1.1.0.zip](https://github.com/vurentjie/krita_ui_tweaks/archive/refs/tags/v1.1.0.zip)
-  - [update]: Patched the release to fix a crash
   - Tabs can now render in the default Krita style (this is also the default option)
   - Added a drop shadow to the drag 'n drop placeholder
   - Added config option `Use Krita's default style for tabs` (disable this to revert to the original flat tab styles)